 Do you want kids?
 When would you like to have kids?
 How many kids would you like?
 The right time to reflect on such questions is early on in a woman’s reproductive life.
-After a reflection, a fertility life plan can be developed.
+Let’s explore developing a fertility life plan.

 Such a fertility life plan could be written down and discussed with a health professional (and/or your partner or family).
 Some important subjects for consideration include folic acid supplementation, alcohol and tobacco, vaccinations, and family history.
 An overview of some key considerations in a fertility plan follows below.